AT&T announced today that it would deliver the first commercial 5G device, the Netgear Nighthawk 5G Mobile Hotspot, in three days, on December 21st.

 5G vs 5G Wi-Fi vs 5GHz Wi-Fi

 Indeed!
 The way it’s named, 5G can be misunderstood for a few things.
 The following are a few examples.

-5GHz Wi-Fi band: This has nothing to do with 5G because it’s supposed to be 5GHz which is the preferred frequency band of Wi-Fi, as opposed to 2.4GHz.
-The 5GHz band balances range and Wi-Fi speed whereas 2.4GHz has a slightly longer range but much slower speed.
+- 5GHz Wi-Fi band: This has nothing to do with 5G because it’s supposed to be 5GHz, the preferred frequency band of Wi-Fi, as opposed to 2.4GHz.
+The 5GHz band balances range and Wi-Fi speed, whereas 2.4GHz has a slightly longer but much slower speed.
 Oftentimes people call this frequency band 5G for short.